-BP4, BP3, BP2, BP1, BP0 bits.
+BP4, BP3, BP2, BP1, BP0 bits

 The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase commands.
 These bits are written with the Write Status Register (WRSR) command.
-When the Block Protect (BP4, BP3, BP2, BP1, BP0) bits are set to 1, the relevant memory area (as defined in Table1).becomes protected against Page Program (PP), Sector Erase (SE) and Block Erase (BE) commands.
+When the Block Protect (BP4, BP3, BP2, BP1, BP0) bits are set to 1, the relevant memory area (as defined in Table1) becomes protected against Page Program (PP), Sector Erase (SE) and Block Erase (BE) commands.
 The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits can be written provided that the Hardware Protected mode has not been set.
-The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, and BP0) bits are 0 and CMP=0 or the Block Protect (BP2, BP1, and BP0) bits are 1 and CMP=1.
+The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, BP0) bits are 0 and CMP=0 or the Block Protect (BP2, BP1, BP0) bits are 1 and CMP=1.

-SRP1, SRP0 bits.
+SRP1, SRP0 bits

 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description 0 Coffware Drotostad The Status Register can be written to after a Write Enable command, U 0 Software Protected WEL=1.(Default) WEL=1.(Default) 1 0 Power Supply Lock-Down (1)(2) Status Register is protected and cannot be written to again until the ' U Fower Supply Lock-Down A next Power-Down, Power-Up cycle.
-1 1 One Time Program (2) Status Register is permanently protected and cannot be written to.
+SRP1 SRP0 Status Register Description 0 0 Software Protected The Status Register can be written to after a Write Enable command, WEL=1.(Default) 1 0 Power Supply Lock-Down (1) (2) Status Register is protected and cannot be written to again until the nest Power-Down, Power-Up cycle 1 1 One Time Program (2) Status Register is permanently protected and cannot be written to.